muldjord/skyscraper/docs/CLIHELP.md

 #### nocovers
 Disables the caching of the resource type `cover` when scraping with any module.
 If you never use covers in your artwork configuration, this flag can save you some space.
 Consider setting this in [`config.ini`](CONFIGINI.md#cachecoverstrue) instead.
 #### nocropblack
-Disables cropping away the black borders around screenshots when compositing the final frontend artwork.
+Disables cropping away the black borders around screenshot resources when compositing the final frontend artwork.
 #### nohints
 Disables the "Did you know" hints when running Skyscraper.
 Consider setting this in [`config.ini`](CONFIGINI.md#hintsfalse) instead.
 #### nomarquees